okyeron/OMX-27/Docs.md

 "#?" jump to random step number
 "?" set random event (of any of the previous events) for that one step

+Step Probability (PROB):
+Percentage of the step triggering.

-Trig conditions - A/B Ratios:
+Trig conditions - A/B Ratios (COND):
 Play that step on the A cycle of B total cycles (or bars) of the pattern.
 Default is 1:1 (every time).
 First number - play step on that cycle thru the pattern Second number - resets the counter after that pattern cycle.